-- Groblersdal game farm reserved for residential purpose
+- > Groblersdal game farm reserved for residential purpose

-- Groblersdal industrial site
+- > Groblersdal industrial site

 - > Roossenekal town establishment site

 - > Tafelkop shopping complex

 The table below indicates Land ownership and description.
 The information has been consolidated into one table.
 A full analysis of the report is clearly captured on the ward based analysis report that was tabled to council.
 Table 23: Land ownership

-Communal Private Government Any other Challenges Land reserved for economic activities 109 villages 20 villages 21 None Land reserved for economic activities is clearly indicated in the municipal spatial development framework
+Communal Private Government Any other Challenges Land reserved for economic activities 109 villages 20 villages 21 None There is need to formalise all the informal settlements Land reserved for economic activities is clearly indicated in the municipal spatial development framework